Get Free Solar Panel Quotes

 * The data in this report focuses on business trips that exceed £15,000.
 Personal flights are not published online, for the security of the family.

-So, despite his efforts to promote conservation around the globe, Prince Charles’ travel is dragging down his sustainability score.
+So, despite his efforts to promote conservation around the globe, King Charles’ travel is dragging down his sustainability score.
 The two main factors increasing the royal heir’s carbon footprint are long haul flights and use of private jets.

 Private jets are said to emit as much as 20 times more carbon dioxide per passenger mile than a commercial airliner.
 Below, we’ve outlined how much CO2 the Royal Family’s modes of transport emit, compared to the average commercial airline.